DataDog/hiring-engineers/answers.md

 ### _Any metric from the Integration on your Database with the anomaly function applied._

 > This ended up being more difficult than I originally expected.
 The `anomalies()` function requires the creation of a separate monitor, which requires a separate API request altogether.
 Although linked above, I've provided the contents of that request below for additional clarity.
-The query that actually performs the anomaly check is highlighted

 monitor.json
 ```
 {
       "type": "metric alert",
-      "query": <b>"avg(last_1h):anomalies(avg:mysql.performance.user_time{*}, 'basic', 2, direction='above', alert_window='last_30s', interval=1, count_default_zero='true', timezone='America/New_York') >= 1"</b>,
+      "query": "avg(last_1h):anomalies(avg:mysql.performance.user_time{*}, 'basic', 2, direction='above', alert_window='last_30s', interval=1, count_default_zero='true', timezone='America/New_York') >= 1",
       "name": "MySQL CPU Anomaly Monitor",
       "message": "Unsual CPU activity by MySQL.",
       "tags": ["service:mysql", "host:ubuntu-xenial"],